eMapR/TimeSync-Plus/README.md

 ## Step 5: Run Python data prep script

-To Run `make_rgb_tms.py`: open your LT-Change-DB command prompt and go to tiles folder then add and run:
+To Run `make_rgb_tms.py`: open your LT-Change-DB command prompt and go to tiles folder using the change directory command 'cd', and then add and run:

-​            `python /full/file/path/to/tiles/make_rgb_tms.py /full/file/path/to/tiles/TimeSync`
+​            `python /full/file/path/to/tiles/make_rgb_tms.py /full/file/path/to/tiles/TimeSyncfolder`

 This process will create a “tms” folder that will house the tile images.

 ------
 Once your done with the above process you'll need to make a new folder called 'TS-Plus' and place the 'tiles' directroy in it.
-TS-Plus will be the base of the directory and this where the config.txt file should be place along with 'create_sql_db.py' and the 'TimeSyncPlus' application folder. the base directory should look like this:
+TS-Plus will be the base of the directory and this where the config.txt file should be place along with 'create_sql_db.py' file and the 'TimeSyncPlus' application folder. the base directory should look like this:

 <img src ='https://github.com/eMapR/TimeSync-Plus/blob/master/images/folder1.JPG' width = 200>